Kandji nabs $60M Series B as Apple device management platform continues to thrive – TechCrunch

 As they’ve grown revenue and added customers, they’ve also brought on new employees, growing from 40 to 100 since October.
 Pettit says that the startup is committed to building a diverse and inclusive culture at the company and a big part of that is making sure you have a diverse pool of candidates to choose from.

 “It comes down to at the onset just making the decision that it’s important to you and it’s important to the company, which we’ve done.
-Then you take it step by step all the way through, and we start at the back into the funnel where are candidates are coming from.”
+Then you take it step by step all the way through, and we start at the back into the funnel where our candidates are coming from.”

 That means clearly telling their recruiting partners that they want a diverse candidate pool.
 One way to do that is being remote and having a broader talent pool to work with.
 “We realized that in order to hold true to [our commitment], it was going to be really hard to do that just sticking to the core market of San Diego or San Francisco, and so now we’ve expand expanded nationally and this has opened up a lot of [new] pools of top tech talent,” he said.

-Pettit is thinking hard right now about how the startup will run its offices whenever they allowed back, especially with some employees living outside major tech hubs.
+Pettit is thinking hard right now about how the startup will run its offices whenever they are allowed back, especially with some employees living outside major tech hubs.
 Clearly it will have some remote component, but he says that the tricky part of that will be making sure that the folks who aren’t coming into the office still feel fully engaged and part of the team.